EnvModelling/approximate-methods-practical/README.tex.md

 # approximate-methods-practical
->Some python scripts to demonstrate some basic ways of solving differential equations on a computer.
+>Python scripts to demonstrate some basic ways of solving differential equations on a computer.

 ## Environment to run on: